mattermost/docs/source/help/getting-started/configuring-notifications.rst

 Browser Tab Notifications
 ----------------------------------------

-The browser tab favicon updates to inform you of unread messages and mentions if Mattermost is open in an inactive browser tab.
+If Mattermost is open in a browser tab the favicon updates to inform you of unread messages and mentions.
 Browser tab notifications are available on Firefox and Chrome.

--  Unread messages are denoted by an asterisk (\*) next to a black Mattermost icon.
+- Unread messages are denoted by an asterisk (\*) next to the Mattermost icon.
--  Mentions are denoted by a red Mattermost icon with the number of unread mentions shown in brackets.
+- Unread mentions are counted in brackets.